 - ContentGuard developed the eXtensible rights Markup Language (XrML) and contributed it as the base of a rights language in the Organization for the Advancement of Structured Information Standards (OASIS).

 Organizations described on this site are listed below.
-You can also navigate among the organizations by using the menu tree at the bottom of each page.
+You can also navigate among the organizations by using the menu tree at the left of each page.

 - Cross-Industry Consortia